heklmbbsna/CS2040-1/README.md

 ***

+4. Run about number

-4. This episode involves a problem taken from the online judge website, https://uva.onlinejudge.org/ If you are looking for challenge, you can create an account and try to solve some other problems there.
+    This episode involves a problem taken from the online judge website, https://uva.onlinejudge.org/ If you are looking for challenge, you can create an account and try to solve some other problems there.
 A first step to competitive programming.

     RunAround number:
     An N-digit runaround number is characterized as follows: